 Exposure to drought occurs similarly across the Central Region.
-The patterns of vulnerability of the economy to damage from that exposure are consistent within each participating jurisdiction, unless specified otherwise in the jurisdiction-specific annexes.
-For example, throughout the planning area, jurisdictions that are more dependent on rain-fed agriculture have economies that are more vulnerable to damage from drought.
+The pattern of susceptibility of the economy to that exposure that is described above is consistent within each participating jurisdiction, unless specified otherwise in the jurisdiction-specific annexes.
+For example, some counties are more or less dependent on rain-fed agriculture, but the pattern is consistent that as dependence on rain-fed agriculture increases, vulnerability to drought increases.
+Patterns of vulnerability to secondary impacts also follow similar patterns throughout the region.

 Figure 4.25 provides NRI ratings for Expected Annual Loss (EAL) due to drought for Montana counties.
-Most counties in the region have a relatively moderate rating; none have a high or very high EAL rating.
+Most counties in the region have a relatively moderate rating; none have a high or very high-risk EAL rating.
 The EAL calculation provides an account of direct impacts to agriculture using agricultural value exposed to drought, annualized frequency for drought, and direct historical loss to agriculture for drought.
 The EAL rating is thus heavily biased to direct agricultural impacts.